How Much Does Medical Malpractice Insurance Cost?

 True insurance companies carry higher premiums but also offer greater financial stability and more robust policy provisions.
 Insurance trusts offer lower premiums but less financial stability and more limited policies.
 Both have a vital role to play in the medical malpractice marketplace, but the choice physicians make when selecting an insurance provider can have an impact on the premiums they pay.

-On the other hand, claims-made policies only offer coverage as long as a physician keeps paying.
-Once the physician stops paying the insurance policy, any claims made are no longer covered unless the physician purchases an Extended Reporting Endorsement for 100% or more of the mature premium.
+- On the other hand, claims-made policies only offer coverage as long as a physician keeps paying.
+Once the physician stops paying the insurance policy, any claims made are no longer covered unless the physician purchases an Extended Reporting Endorsement (also known as tail coverage) for 100 percent or more of the mature premium.
 No tail coverage is needed if a policyholder moves between insurance companies with claims made coverage.

 11. Defensive Medicine